Methendor/terraform/README.md

 ### ALTERNATIVE VIA DOCKER

 If you have docker set up, you can use the included Dockerfile to create a docker container which already has a linux environment set up with Terraform, awscli and git.
-It also has the this repo installed into /tmp/terraform and the terraform has already been initialised.
+It also has this repo installed into /tmp/terraform and the terraform has already been initialised.
 To use this method, download the DockerFile in this repo to an appropriate directory and, from that directory run:
    * ```docker build -t methendor/linux-tf-aws:1.0 .```
 This will create a docker container called linux-tf-aws.
 Start this container with:
    * ```docker run -it methendor/linux-tf-aws:1.0 /bin/bash```